From luxurious, eco-friendly hotels to its myriad of plant-based eateries, here’s how to book a sustainable trip to Lisbon.

 “Lisbon is a city of excellence, a vibrant, inviting and warm city,” said Carlos Moedas, Mayor Municipality of Lisbon and the Lisbon Tourism Association.
 “Being recognised as the happiest city in the world is a stimulus and a challenge to continue the work to improve the quality of life of residents and to make Lisbon an increasingly attractive destination.”

 Situated on the banks of the River Tagus, the city certainly has much to offer, especially for the eco-conscious visitor.
-From sustainable hotels to its myriad of plant-based eateries, here’s your complete eco-travel guide to all things Lisbon.
+From low impact hotels to its myriad of plant-based eateries, here’s your complete eco-travel guide to all things Lisbon.

 Where to stay